openwallet-foundation/tac/docs/governance/project-lifecycle.md

 To be considered for Growth Stage, the project must meet the Labs requirements as well as the following:

+* A presentation at the meeting of the TAC
 * 2 TAC sponsors to champion the project and provide mentorship as needed
 * Development of a growth plan, to be done in conjunction with their project mentor(s) at the TAC.
 * Development of a project roadmap that provides differentiated features and capabilities and the timeframe for completion.